kumahq/kuma/docs/generated/cmd/kumactl/kumactl_get_meshgatewayroutes.md

 ```
   -h, --help            help for meshgatewayroutes
+  -m, --mesh string     mesh to use (default "default")
       --offset string   the offset that indicates starting element of the resources list to retrieve
       --size int        maximum number of elements to return
 ```